 Mobile Data issues can render a device completely unusable, based on your usage and preferences.
 Some users reported that the LTE/4G is incredibly slow and unreliable.
 And, for some reason, especially when the device is charging.

-To add an insult to injury, the device reception is far from being flawless.
+To add insult to injury, the device reception is far from flawless.
 Users experienced in-call problems caused by bad reception, even in urban areas.

-Now, this isn’t an as widespread problem as some others, but there are users who are having a hard time resolving it.
-If you are among those users, consider resetting APN and, if that fails, make sure to reset the Network Settings.
+Now, this isn’t as widespread a problem as some others, but some users are having a hard time resolving it.
+If you are among those users, consider resetting your APN and, if that fails, make sure to reset the Network Settings.

 Alternatively, you can try disabling Bluetooth for the time being, as there might be an interference.
 If none of that works, look for more solutions in our article that’s dedicated to resolving data issues on Android.

 Similar to the aforementioned issues with mobile reception and mobile data, some Moto G Power users have had a hard time with Wi-Fi.
 It seems that the network speeds are subpar for some, while others experience frequent disconnections.

 Additionally, the Hotspot doesn’t work for some, which is probably related to the mobile data issues mentioned above.
 In both cases, we can suggest resetting your network settings and temporarily disabling Bluetooth.
 If that doesn’t help, consider resetting your device to factory settings.